theyareonit/linux-gaming-optimization/README.md

 Arch-based distribution that comes with its own optimized repositories and offers custom kernels with various patches (& optimizations such as [LTO](https://www.phoronix.com/review/clang-lto-kernel)).
 Highly recommended.

-I'm not going to go too deep into kernel-related tuning (besides kernel parameters) in this guide because the CachyOS kernels are essentially as good as it gets.

 [Information about the CachyOS kernels](https://wiki.cachyos.org/features/kernel/)

 [Information about the CachyOS repositories](https://wiki.cachyos.org/features/optimized_repos/)